Gluten Free Vanilla Cake with Chocolate Buttercream is the perfect birthday cake for someone special that can’t have gluten.

 Preheat oven to 350°F. Line 2 round 8-inch pans with parchment paper and spray with non-stick cooking spray (I also spray underneath the paper).
 Set aside.

-In a medium bowl, add all of the dry ingredients for the cake.
+In a medium bowl, add the gluten free flour blend, baking powder, xanthan gum and salt.
 Whisk together.
 Set aside.

 In a large bowl, beat butter and sugar with an electric mixer until creamy.
 Gradually add the eggs (one at a time) with mixer on low, letting each egg combine with the butter and sugar before adding the next egg.
 Once all the eggs have been added, mix on medium for 15 seconds.